JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/mesh.rst

 Replicate Mesh Data
 ===================

-This node was newly added and it instance the mesh data and transforms it based on the input transformation matrices, then it combines all mesh data into a single mesh data.
+This node was newly added and it instances the mesh data and transforms it based on the input transformation matrices (or vectors).

 .. image:: images/replicate_mesh_data.gif